Pluggentipsar/classroomscreen/replit.md

-# Classroomscreen - Interactive Classroom Display
+# Klasstavla - Interactive Classroom Display

 ## Overview
-Classroomscreen is an interactive classroom management tool designed to create engaging learning environments.
+Klasstavla is an interactive classroom management tool designed to create engaging learning environments.
 It allows teachers to display various widgets like timers, polls, randomizers, and customize backgrounds on a shared screen.
 The platform supports live sessions, real-time collaboration between teachers and students, and offers a comprehensive suite of tools to facilitate dynamic classroom activities.
 The project aims to provide an intuitive and powerful tool for modern educators.

 ## User Preferences
 - Language: Swedish (sv)